aymanelya/teamsbot/README.md

 # Microsft Teams Bot

-I am not a "morning" person.
-So, when the 2020 quarantine happened, and classes went online, I made a bot that attended my online classes for me according to my timetable.
-So if you're not a morning person either, you now know what to do!
+Waking up early in the morning to attend some online classes can be hard sometimes.
+So I made a bot that attends my boring online classes for me according to my timetable, which allows me to focus more on the classes that i prefer and get more work done.

 Made by [Ayman Elyahmidi](https://github.com/aymanelya)